DefactoSoftware/ex_cell/README.md

 ### index.js

-If you use `cells-js` you can create Javascript that is tightly coupled to the cell.
+If you use [cell-js](https://github.com/DefactoSoftware/cell-js) you can create Javascript that is tightly coupled to the cell:

 ```js
 import { Cell, Builder } from "cells-js";